danvuk567/SP500-Stock-Analysis/Python-Equity-Performance-Analysis/readme.md

         - period: A string indicating the period ('Year', 'Quarter', 'Month', or 'Daily').

         Returns:
-        - A DataFrame with a new column '% Return' containing the percentage return, or None if not applicable.
+        - A DataFrame with new columns: '% Return','Cumulative % Return','Annualized % Return','Annualized Volatility',
+        - 'Annualized Downside Volatility', or None if not applicable.
         """

         # Assign the number of periods based on period type